A level and equivalent

 What will I study?

-You will build on the knowledge gained at GCSE to further explore the patterns in the Periodic table (Inorganic Chemistry), the reactions of carbon-based compounds (Organic chemistry), and how the speed (rate of reaction) and amount of products (equilibrium) can be monitored in a reaction (Physical Chemistry).
+You will explore the patterns in the Periodic table, the reactions of carbon based compounds and how the speed (rate of reaction) and amount of products (equilibrium) can be monitored in a reaction.

 How will I learn?